3 Day Split Solo Travel Itinerary (2023)

 You’ll be amazed at how much you’ll get in on this self-guided day trip to Brač in such an inexpensive way.

-- 2pm – After a couple of hours of soaking up the sun, catch a ferry taxi back to Bol in time for the afternoon wine tasting and tour at Stina Winery.
-If you don’t like wine, just hang at the beach longer and try some windsurfing, jet-skiing, or stand-up paddle boarding.
+- After a couple of hours of soaking up the sun, wine tasting and tour at Stina Winery (or hang at the beach longer and try some windsurfing, jet-skiing, or stand-up paddle boarding).
 Zlatni Rat has it all.

 Split in 3 days allows you to capture much of what Split has to offer.
 If you have time to spend 4 days in Split, however, I would recommend getting out to see more of Croatia on day 4 by way of a day trip from Split.

 As I say in my Split Solo Travel Guide, Split is an ideal jumping off point to see more islands – like Hvar and Korčula, more cities – like Trogir, and UNESCO World Heritage sites – like Plitvice Lakes National Park.

 Here are what I would consider the top day trips from Split to choose from to round out your 4 days in Croatia.

 Best Day Trips from Split for Day 4

 I would love to hear if this budget-friendly 3 day Split solo travel itinerary (or 4 day Split itinerary) was helpful to you.
 Post me your thoughts or questions in the Comments section below.
 Thank you!